SamiiC/AlgoVisual/README.md

 `npm install` to install dependancies

-`npm build` to build the app
+`npm run build` to build the app

-`npm preview` to then start the app on localhost
+`npm run preview` to then start the app on localhost